 Texas and Wu-Tang Clan

-Texas's huge hit Say What You Want was significantly reworked with some added bite from Method Man and released as a single, hitting Number 4 in 1998.
+Texas's huge hit Say What You Want was significantly reworked with added bite from Method Man and released as a single, hitting Number 4 in 1998.
 It kind of works in a raw, mashup kind of way, although it must've been quite something for the live audience.

 Dizzee Rascal and Florence + the Machine